csdavids519/OneHotel/README.md

 ### Future improvements

 - Currently users must wait for admin booking approval, this could become an automated feature based on room availability.
-- Automatic emails could be sent to users regarding booking status or other informaiton.
+- Automatic emails could be sent to users regarding booking status or other information.
 - User experience could be improved regarding managing existing bookings.
+- Additional and more complicated automatic tests could be added to more quickly check site functionality.

 ---